farhan-mohammed/tohacks-2021/README.md

 ## 💡 Inspiration

-Events are hard to organize, make it easier with Eventable!
-Now that there are more remote events than ever, we have participants all other the world joining hackathons and events alike.
-Wouldn't it be cool if we can easily make these events more personalized by shipping out physical pamphlets and letters?
-Eventable can help you integrate automated, cheap, and easy mailing/delivery all across the world in your event platform.
+Make your events feel real with Eventable!
+Since nearly all the events that we participate in are remote, not by choice but a necessity, Eventable adds helps you add a touch of realism to your event.
+Wouldn't it be cool if we can easily make these events more personalized and real by shipping out physical real pamphlets and letters?
+Eventable lets you create and modify a document that you can mail to your attendees all around the world!

 ## 🔎 What it does

 Eventable uses your user database may have a many-to-many relationship with events to send customized letters through our clean and intuitive platform.
-When you sign in to our platform, you have the option to link your database regardless it be CockroachDB, Datastax Astra, MySQL, and etc. Immediately after, you may start creating a customized PDF letter through our client using an easy-to-use drag and drop workflow.
-After creating your package for the event, you simply click package -> send and we will use LOB API to take care of the package!
+When you sign in to our platform, you have the option to link your database regardless it be CockroachDB, Datastax Astra, Firebase, and etc. Immediately after, you may start creating a customized PDF letter through our client using an easy-to-use drag and drop workflow.
+After creating your package for the event, you simply click **send** and we will use LOB API to take care of the package!

 ## 🔧 How we built it